 We started with a simple yet perfect Pepperoni Pizza ($170), with a thin and crispy base with salty pepperoni – the highlight of our evening!
 We were looking forward to The Amalfitana ($250) with two types of mozzarella, tomatoes, mushrooms, Parma ham and rocket; the taste was great but the base lost some crunch, which was a bit disappointing.
 Our waiter noted this and quickly chatted with the chef so that our final pizza, the Guanciale e Tartufo ($230), was crisp and light.

 Next time we visit, we’ll leave room for dessert, as the Nutella Pizza ($90) with strawberries and bananas caught our eye.
-There’s a good choice of wines, Italian themed cocktails and some interesting Digestivi.
-DJ nights are set to return as restrictions ease up too.
+There’s a good choice of wines, Italian-themed cocktails and some interesting Digestivi.

 As I walked up the stairs to this first-floor restaurant in Kennedy Town, wafting aromas of freshly baked pizza greeted me.
 This is a casual family-style restaurant, reminiscent of neighbourhood dining in Italy.
 Tables are adorned with red checked tablecloths, and it’s rustic and welcoming.